hl105/codepath-ios-101/README.md

 - `autolayout constraints`: specify how elements in UI should be arranged relative to another / how they should respond to changes in screen size/orientation.
 - `stack view`: UI element that arragnes its subviews in a stack.
 - `let alert = UIAlertController()`, `self.present(alert, animated: true, completion: nil)` for alerts.

+## (3/24) lab 4 cloudcast api &
+- `URLSession` library to fetch data
+- Deserialization: transforming bytes from network to type.
+We can use JSON response as a regular dictionary.
+- must execute code that modifies UI on main thread.
+API calls can be done on background thread.